 The horn looks to be relacquered, no dents or deformation.
 Has a

-tunable receiver and a pinky ring, not a hook.
-Socket is for a
+'mechanism'.)
+Has a pinky ring, not a hook.
+Socket is for a lyre,

 case, with oil, grease, straight mute, and a generic 7C mouthpiece.